Full Stack Web Development

 Introduction

-Full stack development was easy when I started building stuff on the internet back in 2007-2011.
+Full stack web development was relatively easy when I started building stuff on the internet back in 2007-2011.

 The casual flow was like this: